It’s painful to see people who don’t know better get taken advantage of by those who do or should know better.

 Seven issues that upset clients.
 And when clients are upset, either you won’t make the sale or you might not get paid.

-I have an audacious goal for 2014.
-I’d like to see it become the year we see a shift in the public perception of the construction industry.
+I have an audacious goal.
+I’d like to see a shift in the public perception of the construction industry.

 Claim your business in local search sites and social media.
 Almost always free, only takes a minute, might bring in leads, and it will protect your name.